(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Marijuana use (some studies suggest higher risk)

-To help reduce your risk of developing tongue cancer:
+To help reduce the risk of developing tongue cancer:

 • Don’t smoke or chew tobacco.